 The available interruptible stored water supply remaining after accounting for obligations to Garwood and Pierce Ranch will be split between Gulf Coast and Lakeside during Normal (Stage 1) and Less Severe Drought (Stage 2) conditions in equal amounts, which is generally consistent with the historic acreage associated with the two divisions.
 For First Agricultural Season, for either the Gulf Coast or Lakeside division, in the event that as of March 10 or later, greater than 2,500 acre-feet of the interruptible stored water available for allocation is not contracted or subject to a pending contract consistent with the Rules, any amount greater than 2,500 acre-feet will be made available for contracting with customers in the other division.
-For Second Agricultural Season in either division, in the event greater than 2,500 acre-feet of interruptible stored water for allocation remains after allocating to rice and turf acreage being serviced on June 30, any amount greater than 2,500 acre-feet will be made available for contracting with rice and turf customers being serviced in the other division.
+For Second Agricultural Season in either division, in the event greater than 2.500 acre-feet of interruptible stored water for allocation remains after allocating to rice and turf acreage being serviced on June 30, any amount greater than 2,500 acre-feet will be made available for contracting with rice and turf customers being serviced in the other division.
 Further, in the event that as of September 1 or later, greater than 2,500 acre-feet of the interruptible stored water available for allocation is not contracted or subject to a pending contract consistent with the Rules, any amount greater than 2,500 acre-feet is available for contracting with customers in the other division.

-The available supply will be reflective of the reductions in supply under the WMP.
+The available supply will be reflective of the reductions in supply under the 2015-WMP.
 For Second Agricultural Season, the supply may also be reduced based upon the use of all or a part of the Second Agricultural Season allocation to finish the First Agricultural Season (as discussed in Section 7.4.4 and 7.5).
 Further, if applicable under the WMP, the supply may be reduced if the First Agricultural Season maximum release amount from Mansfield Dam is reached and all or part of the Second Season maximum release amount is used to finish the First Agricultural Season (as discussed in Section 7.5).

 Since a portion of the water diverted from the river is lost in delivery through the canal system, system delivery losses will be deducted from the amounts available at the river pump stations when determining the total amount of interruptible water available for onfarm use.
 System delivery losses will be estimated by the General Manager using the average of system delivery losses in the past three years for each individual agricultural division, excluding years in which interruptible stored water was completely curtailed.
-For the 2020 agricultural season, the determination will be based on an average loss of 26.6 percent in Gulf Coast and 17.8 percent in Lakeside.
-For the 2021 agricultural season, the preliminary calculation indicates an average loss of 27.7 percent in Gulf Coast and 18.9 percent in Lakeside.
-The loss value will be updated before contracting each year to reflect the rolling three-year average.
+For the 20202018 irrigation agricultural season, the determination will be based on an average loss of 25.2 [note: to be finalized] 30.1 percent in Gulf Coast and 17.8 [note: to be finalized] 21.3 percent in Lakeside.
+The loss value will be updated each year to reflect the rolling three-year average.